Your gut isn't broken.

 Three things follow from that.

 The first is that diet alone cannot fix it.
 Diet manages what enters the gut.
-The signal sets the alarm threshold.
-FODMAP can lower what goes in — and for some that is enough — but for many, the threshold is set so low that even a calm input still trips the alarm.
+The signal sets how easily the gut over-fires.
+FODMAP can lower what goes in — and for some that is enough — but for many, the threshold is set so low that even a calm input still trips the over-firing.
 Eighteen months of careful tracking and the flares continue not because the diet was wrong, but because the diet's job was to manage, not retrain.

 The second is that an SSRI is partly right, but not enough.
 Lexapro and its cousins do something real.
-They quiet the alarm system, which is why many people feel some relief.
+They quiet the over-firing, which is why many people feel some relief.
 But they don't retrain the brain-gut signal that learned to over-fire.
 They turn the volume down.
-They do not change the song.
+They do not change the frequency.

 The third is that you have to live with it was the only honest answer two decades ago, and it is no longer.
-In 2008, the UK's National Institute for Health and Care Excellence formally recommended gut-directed hypnotherapy for IBS when other treatments haven't delivered enough relief.2 In the Manchester protocol, 71% of patients responded.
-In the Palsson protocol, 78.8% had a significant drop in symptom severity scores.3 Of those who responded, 81% stayed in remission at long-term follow-up.
-Those numbers belong to published cohorts, not to any one reader — and they are the strongest mind-body numbers in the IBS literature, by a wide margin.
+In 2008, the UK's National Institute for Health and Care Excellence formally recommended gut-directed hypnotherapy for IBS when other treatments haven't delivered enough relief.2 In the Manchester hypnotherapy protocol, 71% of patients responded.
+In the Palsson hypnotherapy protocol, 78.8% had a significant drop in symptom severity scores.3 Of those who responded, 81% stayed in remission at long-term follow-up.
+Those numbers are very strong and very positive — one of the strongest mind-body numbers in the IBS literature, by a wide margin.

 Hypnotherapy targets the signal, not the gut.
 The protocols developed by Peter Whorwell at Manchester and Olafur Palsson at UNC Chapel Hill remain the most-studied gut-directed hypnotherapy protocols in the world, and the work I deliver is built in that lineage.